chrisco/playbook/index.md

 * The Foundation or Bootstrap framework, on top of which custom styles will have been overlaid
 * A Middleman app, which has the YAML data sources and similar content for the application, to keep things clean and DRY.

 Depending on the project, we may also integrate with an existing application.
-We’re happy to work on the frontend--it’s common for us to work with clients on [AngularJS](https://angularjs.org/) projects, where we’ll be building out the frontend of the application, and they’ll work on building a backend and API to allow us to integrate with this.
+We’re happy to work on the frontend&mdash;it’s common for us to work with clients on [AngularJS](https://angularjs.org/) projects, where we’ll be building out the frontend of the application, and they’ll work on building a backend and API to allow us to integrate with this.

 ## Ownership